 The PBAC noted that the sponsor did not provide a separate estimate of cost-effectiveness for the proposed NIP listing for Aboriginal and Torres Strait Islander peoples aged 50 to 74 years.
 The PBAC considered it was reasonable to assume that the vaccine price determined from the cost-effectiveness evaluation described in paragraph 15.20 would also be considered cost-effective for the proposed NIP listing for Aboriginal and Torres Strait Islander peoples aged 50 to 74 years.

-The PBAC considered that the method to generate the financial estimates in was reasonable, although the results were uncertain as vaccine uptake is likely to vary, based on rates of COVID-19 infection and its perceived risk in the community.
+The PBAC considered that the method to generate the financial estimates in Table 37 was reasonable, although the results were uncertain as vaccine uptake is likely to vary, based on rates of COVID-19 infection and its perceived risk in the community.
 The PBAC advised that the financial estimates would need to be recalculated using the cost-effective price based on the advice in paragraphs 15.20 and 15.21.
 The PBAC noted the very high budget impact associated with the proposed NIP listing.

 The PBAC noted that this submission is not eligible for an Independent Review because it is only relevant to submissions requesting a listing (or change to a listing) on the PBS.